The Score’s Shane Riordan, Danny Parkins, Matt Spiegel apologize for on-air behavior

 Executive producer Shane Riordan and co-hosts Danny Parkins and Matt Spiegel of the “Parkins & Spiegel” afternoon show apologized in the first segment Thursday for their behavior last week.

-Riordan returned after being off the air since last Friday for making crude remarks toward a conservative radio host who had defamed him and the station the day before.
+Riordan returned after being off the air since last Friday for making crude remarks toward Dan Proft, a host on conservative-talk WIND, who had insulted him and the station the day before.
 Parkins and Spiegel added to the vitriolic rhetoric that day but remained on the air.

 “We got the whole band back together.
 We will talk sports in just a little bit,” he began.
 “We are all glad that Shane is back.
 The three of us have something to say off the top; we’re going to address what happened last week briefly.
 And, Shane, I know that you want to begin.”

-“I feel horrible,” Riordan said, sounding remorseful.
+“I feel horrible,” Riordan said.
 “Last week I made an immature joke and offended a lot of people.
 I’m better than that.
 I’ve hated sitting here for the last week knowing that I made anyone feel less than.
 A moment on the radio show went too far, and that’s something that was caused by me.

 “You’ve got no clue how bad a I feel for putting you guys, my crew on the show, in a position that you had no business being in, and I’m sorry to anyone who was made to feel horrible due to a decision I made.”